Groombridge 1618: Search for planets

 a nearby debris disk (such as Vega does).
 However, observations using the Herschel Space Observatory showed a small excess suggesting a low-temperature debris disk.
 The data can be modeled by a ring of coarse, highly-reflective dust at a temperature below 22 K orbiting at least 51 AU from the host star.
 If this star does have a companion, astrometric measurements appear to place an upper bound of 3–12 times the mass of Jupiter on such a hypothetical object (for orbital periods in the range of 5–50 years).

 Observations collated by Marcy & Benitz (1989), tend towards a single notable object with periodicity of 122 days as a planetary object with minimum mass 4 times that of Jupiter.
-This candidate planet was never confirmed and the signal the authors had found could have been due to intrinsic stellar activity from the star's young age.
+This candidate planet was never confirmed and the signal the authors had found could have been due to intrinsic stellar activity.